Published

 ETs are fast-paced efforts that pursue topics strategically aligned with ARPA-H Mission Offices.
 They provide foundational proofs-of-concept to be used in future research.
 They also allow for a streamlined solicitation and acquisition approach.

-For questions, view DECIDE ET Questions and Answers.
+For questions, view DECIDE ET Questions and Answers or submit a question on the DECIDE-ET Solutions webpage.